 Koma Shrine, Hidaka

 Despite the remote location of the 1300 year old Koma Shrine in Hidaka it attracts thousands of worshippers annually for Hatsumode.
 The main reason is the deity who is enshrined within: Komanokokishi Jakkoh.
 He was the first leader of the Koma area.
-Komanokokishi Jakkoh is now believed to be the god of success and people come to pray for success during the year.
-His grave is in the stunning grounds of Shoden temple (information in English), just minutes walk away.
+Moreover, Komanokokishi Jakkoh is now believed to be the god of success and people come to pray for success during the year.
+His grave is in the stunning grounds of Shoden temple (information in English), also in Hidaka, just minutes walk away.

 Hours: Midnight to 7 pm